mdabdulripon/sql-database/README.md

     - Primary keys must contain UNIQUE values, and cannot contain NULL values.
     - A table can have only one primary key; and in the table, the primary key can consist of single or multiple columns.
 - [x] FOREIGN KEY
-    - Uniquely identifies a record in another table
+    - A FOREIGN KEY is a key used to link two tables together.
     - A FOREIGN KEY is a field in one table that refers to the PRIMARY KEY in another table.
 - [x] CHECK - Ensures that all values in a column satisfies a specific condition
 - [x] DEFAULT - Sets a default value for a column when no value is specified